Research Experiences for Undergraduates

 A stipend of $6000 will be awarded to each of the students in the program, paid in three installments during the summer.
 In addition, we will provide housing and meals on campus at the University of Cincinnati for our REU students.
 Travel support to and from Cincinnati will be available, as will some funds for travel to a regional or national meeting in the year following the REU program, to present research findings arising from the 10 weeks in the program.
-We also have plans for an enjoyable social program for our students, as outlined in the link to the left.
+We also have plans for an enjoyable social program for our students.

 Questions?
 Do not hesitate to call or email Dr. Gudmundsdottir at any time with your questions about the program.
 Thanks.